 - Burstable instance families run at a moderate workload, unless there is a need for a burst of CPU.
 This is a good service selection when working with a small database, developer workloads, or web servers.
 When the workload is low, there is an accumulation of CPU credits, which would be used later when needed.

 Whatever choices you select, it is always a good idea to make use of the elasticity of resources.
 The cloud will scale up or down as needed, but it requires planning to have it work the way you need it to.
 Use metrics to understand your usage, as well as test-scenarios to ensure that your configurations will scale up and down as needed, when needed.

 Once selection of compute service has been made, it is essential they are monitored.
-The true utilisation of data can reveal a lot of information that you can use to make informed decisions to improve performance efficiency in the future.
+The true utilization of data can reveal a lot of information that you can use to make informed decisions to improve performance efficiency in the future.

 Storage solutions come in a variety of formats.
 Choosing the best solution for your business depends on what you are using it for.
 If you choose the wrong options, it can be very detrimental to your performance.

 In order to make the right decisions for your business, it is critical to understand what the data access needs are, whether data is accessed from one source or many, if the throughput is consistent, and whether access speed or reliability is more important to the business.

 Some of the options to consider include:

 - Block has the lowest latency and is great if your storage is accessed from one instance

 - File system has low and consistent latency, but is better if many instances are accessing this storage